firubii/KirbyYAML/README.md

 # KirbyYAML
-A YAML editor for Kirby: Star Allies
+A YAML editor for modern Kirby games, including Kirby Planet Robobot, Kirby Star Allies, and Kirby and the Forgotten Land.

 Can open, view, edit, and save YAML param files